hinnefe2/hinnefe2.github.io/_posts/2015-08-12-ivy-heatmaps.md

 [z score](https://en.wikipedia.org/wiki/Standard_score) for each stat, so each entry is actually the number of standard deviations above or below the mean).
-Also, according to this Columbia has three of the four best actual three point shooters.
+Also, according to this Columbia has three of the four best actual three point shooters in the league.
 Sigh ...
 I miss [Ryan Wittman](http://espn.go.com/mens-college-basketball/player/_/id/32497/ryan- wittman).